Approval Date: 2014-10-16

 11.1 Complainants and Respondents have the right to appeal or grieve in accordance with the following:

 a.
-In the case of non-bargaining unit employees, appeals shall be filed in accordance with the Complaint and Appeal Procedures as outlined in the University Staff Handbook for Non-Bargaining Unit Employees.
+In the case of non-bargaining unit employees, appeals shall be filed in accordance with the Complaint and Appeal Procedures as outlined in the Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees.

 b.
 In the case of bargaining unit employees, the Respondent has the right to file a grievance regarding any discipline and the decision of the appropriate Unit Head under the terms of the applicable collective agreement.
 The Complainant may have the right to file a grievance regarding the finding of the appropriate Unit Head as to whether Harassment has or has not occurred under the terms of the applicable collective agreement.